tjmckinley/MetaWards/_sources/development.rst.txt

 We only allow pull requests from devel to master.
 In addition to CI, we also perform a build of the website on pushes to devel and tags to master.
 The website is versioned, so that old the docs for old versions of the code are always available.
-Finally, we are setting up continuous delivery (CD) on tags to master, which will build the pypi source and binary wheels for Windows, Linux (manylinux2010) and OS X. These are manually uploaded to pypi, but we expect to automate this process soon.
+Finally, we have set up continuous delivery (CD) on pushes to master and devel, which build the pypi source and binary wheels for Windows, Linux (manylinux2010) and OS X. These are manually uploaded to pypi when we tag releases, but we expect to automate this process soon.

 Documentation
 =============